tanjazlender/MicrobiomePrime/README.md

 You can change variables and settings in the variables.ini and settings.ini files found in scripts folder.

 ### Variables
-Table 4: MicrobiomePrime variables.

 <details>
-  <summary>Click to expand table details</summary>
+  <summary>Click to see the details of MicrobiomePrime variables.</summary>

 | Variable                 | Explanation                                                                                               | Example                              | Default Value |
 |--------------------------|-----------------------------------------------------------------------------------------------------------|--------------------------------------|---------------|